Who We Are

 - Collaborate with caregivers to develop strength-based goals to meet the needs of the child and family

 - Enhancing the knowledge, skills, and confidence of caregivers

 Assistance Provided by Family Support

-- Family support Workers assist parents in securing any additional help their families may be eligible for
+- Family support Workers help caregivers in securing additional funding or supports for their families that they may be eligible for

 - We provide support for parents who have children with special needs

 - We assist parents in integrating their children into our summer programs, after school programs and respite care

 - Parents/Caregivers with children from birth to 18

 - Parents/Caregivers who want help dealing with their child’s challenging behaviours